-Currently, he is a Professor of Electrical & Computer Engineering and Adjunct Professor of Bioengineering at the University of Washington.
-Professor Chizeck is a research thrust leader for the NSF Engineering Research Center for Sensorimotor Neural Engineering and also co-director of the UW BioRobotics Laboratory.
+Currently, he is a Professor Emeritus of Electrical & Computer Engineering at the University of Washington.
+Professor Chizeck served as a research thrust leader or testbed leader for the NSF Engineering Research Center for Neurotechnology and also co-director of the UW BioRobotics Laboratory.
 His research interests are in telerobotics and neural engineering.
-His telerobotic research includes haptic navigation and control for robotic surgery and for underwater devices, as well as security of telerobotic systems..
-His neural engineering work involves the design and security of brain-machine interfaces, and the development of assistive devices to restore hand and locomotion capabilities.
+His telerobotic research has included haptic navigation and control for robotic surgery as well as security of telerobotic systems.
+His current robotics research involves underwater robotics.
+His neural engineering work involves the design of Deep Brain Stimulation systems for motor disorders, the design and security of brain-machine interfaces, and the development of assistive devices to restore hand and locomotion capabilities.

 Professor Chizeck was elected a Fellow of the IEEE in 1999 “for contributions to the use of control system theory in biomedical engineering” and he was elected to the American Institute for Medical and Biological Engineering (AIMBE) College of Fellows in 2011 for “contributions to the use of control system theory in functional electrical stimulation assisted walking.”
 From 2008-2012 he was a member of the Science Technology Advisory Panel of The Johns Hopkins Applied Physics Laboratory.
 Professor Chizeck currently serves on the Visiting Committee of the Case School of Engineering (Case Western Reserve University).
 He has been involved with several start-up companies.
 He is a founder and member of the Board of Directors of Controlsoft Inc (Ohio) and also is a founder and Chair of the Board of Directors of Olis Robotics, which was established in 2013 as UW spinoff.